alesys/creative-nodeflow/README.md

 ### Generating Images

-1. **Add Image Prompt**: Click "🎨 Image Prompt" to add image generation
+1. **Add Art Director**: Click "🎨 Art Director" to add image generation
 2. **Describe Image**: Enter a description of the image you want
 3. **Execute**: Press `Ctrl+Enter` to generate with Nano Banana
 4. **View Result**: The image will appear in the connected output node